Darkcast/PixelWIFIDuck/README.md

 ```
 10. Add a link to your layout to [README](README.md), to [web/index.html](web/index.html) and please feel free to improve this tutorial to help future translators!
 11. [Create a Pull Request](https://help.github.com/en/articles/creating-a-pull-request)

-## Disclaimer

-This tool is intended to be used for testing, training, and educational purposes only.
-Never use it to do harm or create damage!

-The continuation of this project counts on you!

 ## License